Coatzacoalcos nightclub fire: Attack

 It is believed that unidentified members of the Jalisco drug cartel were angered at the bar owner's refusal to pay extortion demands, and burst into the bar at gunpoint.
 The unknown assailants then locked the doors and other emergency exits of the club and then doused the building with gasoline and set it on fire.
 Prior to the attack the owner was kidnapped by the same group of individuals.

-Early reports of the attacks claimed that the fire had been started by homemade bombs, although it was later recanted.
+Early reports of the attacks claimed that the fire had been started by homemade bombs, although this statement was later recanted.

 Victims

 Thirty-one people were killed in the attack.
 Around 24 people died during the initial fire attack and seven more died later in the hospital.
 Of those dead, there were ten women and sixteen men.
-Most of those that were killed were Mexican nationals, however two of the deceased victims were Filipino sailors on shore leave.
+Most of those that were killed were Mexican nationals; two of the deceased victims were, however, Filipino sailors on shore leave.

 Response

-Mexico's President Andrés Manuel López Obrador stated that the attack "degrades us as a society, as a government, as a nation."
-The Governor of Veracruz, Cuitláhuac García Jiménez used Twitter to condemn the attack.
+President Andrés Manuel López Obrador stated that the attack "degrades us as a society, as a government, as a nation".
+The Governor of Veracruz, Cuitláhuac García Jiménez, used Twitter to condemn the attack.

-Many were quick to point to the resemblance of a fire started by Los Zetas drug cartel at a casino eight years prior, which killed 52 people in Monterrey, Mexico.
+Many were quick to point to the resemblance of a fire started by Los Zetas drug cartel at a casino eight years prior, which killed 52 people in Monterrey, Nuevo León.